pajka1sz/Bazy-Danych-II-Projekt/Documentation.md

         return null;
     }
     if (meeting.getDate().before(new Date())) {
-        System.out.println("You cannot report an athlete for this meeting, because this meeting has already taken place!");
+        System.out.println("You cannot report an athlete for this meeting," + "because this meeting has already taken place!");
         return null;
     }
     List<Competition> competitions = crudRead.getAllMeetingCompetitions(meeting);